baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 Python functions support reading contexts such as context['functionName'].

-An example of a Python function implementation:
+An example is shown below:

 ```python
 #!/usr/bin/env python3